-Kanamycin B Sulfate, EvoPure® is the highly purified sulfate salt form of Kanamycin B. The product is ≥99.0% pure by HPLC.
-Kanamycin B is a minor component of the Kanamycin complex, along with Kanamycin C, while Kanamycin A is the major component.
+Kanamycin B Sulfate, EvoPure® is a highly purified (≥99.0% pure) sulfate salt form of Kanamycin B. Kanamycin B and C are minor components of the Kanamycin complex, with Kanamycin A being the major component.

 Kanamycin B Sulfate, EvoPure® is freely soluble in water.
 It is practically insoluble in ethanol, DMSO, acetone, chloroform, ether and ethyl acetate.